corydodt/Personal/README.d/readme-rocky-template.md

   "${UKEY}.key.pub"
 ```

-That's all, from now on, user01 can access all servers that has:
+That's all, from now on, `cdodt` can access all servers that have:

 ```
 /etc/ssh/carrotwithchickenlegs.com_CA.key.pub